SenseNet/sn-benchmark/docs/benchmark-details.md

 ## Execution workflow
 <a name="ExecutionWorkflow"></a>
-This is what the tool does, when you execute it:
+The tool can detect the webserver's maximum safe performance automatically.
+The maximum safe performance is a little bit smaller than the theoretical maximum but the web server can hold this load for a long time.
+The algorithm is the following.

+### Preparing
-1. loads the provided profiles from text files and the given command prompt parameters
+1. Interprets the given command prompt parameters (see below).
+2. Parses the profiles from text files (**PROFILE** parameter)
-2. starts measurement with a short warmup period
+3. Starts measurement with a short warmup period (**WARMUPTIME** parameter).
-3. adds more profiles periodically
-4. collects average response times during a period
-5. stops adding more profiles when a *predefined response limit* is reached
-6. waits while all the remaining requests finish
-7. writes the last requests to a log file
+4. Activates the profiles with their initial count and the web server charging starts.
+Also starts the monitoring of the average response time that is the base of the maximal loading detection.

+### Heating
+1. Adds more profiles periodically (**GROWINGTIME** parameter and *growth* part in the profiles).
+If the initial profile counts were correctly selected, the average response time will constantly increase.
+2. After a while, the response time growth slows down and stops.
+In this time the server has been reached its maximum performance at this time but the active profiles will overload him now.

+### Cooling
+1. Decreases profile counts periodically relatively slow.
+This period is 320 sec and not configurable in this version.
+Because the webserver is overloaded now, the average response time is not changed for a long time.
+2. Continues the decreasing until the average response time really become shorten.
+3. This point is the web server's safe performance maximum.
+The benchmark value is the summary of the current profile counts.
+4. The tool finalizes the workflow, writes logs and closes the output files and terminates.

 As a result, the tool generates a csv file (see below) and provides the last average response times *before the limit has been reached*.